 Spring is around the corner, and there's no better time to freshen up your decor with a pretty, pastel Easter egg wreath!
 But this isn't any old wreath—forget the plastic eggs and bunny ears.
 This chic, pretty wreath will have your friends oohing and ahhing, not to mention asking you where you "bought it."
 A few simple materials come together to make this modern, lovely DIY Easter egg wreath.

 - 3 rolls of crepe paper in various spring colors

 - 4 sheets of felt

 As you're gathering your materials, consider how large you'd like your wreath to be.
-Choose a hoop that's the right size for your space.
+Choose a hoop that's the right size for the space you're planning on hanging it.
 Also consider how many eggs you might need to cover the entirety of the wreath, if you choose a hoop that's on the larger side.